 As the only food bank in west central Wisconsin, Feed My People distributes

-125,000+ pounds of food a week and 6.6 million pounds a year to local
+125,000+ pounds of food a week and 7 million pounds a year to local

 agencies.
-We are a cost effective way to provide pantries, community meal sites,
+We are a cost effective way to provide pantries, community tables,

-and shelters with enough food so thousands of people can be helped each month.
+and shelters enough food so thousands of people can be helped each month.

 Community Rallies After Devastating Fire

 "Mike the church is burning!" was the voicemail received by Mike and Trish Houle early Tuesday morning.
 Mike is the pastor at Valley Vineyard Church in Chippewa Falls.
 The church is home to a pantry that partners with Feed My People to serve about 180 local residents each month.